aspose-omr/Aspose.OMR-Documentation/net/developer-reference/recognition/_index.md

 If you have lost the recognition pattern file for the survey, simply [generate](/omr/net/generate-template/) it again from the [form source code](/omr/net/design-form/) using **exactly the same** paper size, orientation, font, and other [layout setting](/omr/net/generate-template/page-setup/).

+## Completed form sources

+Aspose.OCR for .NET can [recognize](/net/recognition/) completed interactive machine-readable PDF forms along with scanned or photographed hand-filled forms.
+You can provide a mix of scanned and interactive forms and get the identical [recognition results](/net/recognition/save/) regardless of the source file type.

+If Aspose.OCR for .NET detects at least one interactive element (such as a checkbox or input field) in the provided PDF, it classifies the PDF as interactive and reads the built-in form elements to retrieve results.
+If no interactive elements are found, the form is treated as a scanned document, and filled-in elements are identified using optical mark recognition algorithms.
+Barcodes and QR codes are always treated as images, regardless of the PDF type.

+{{% alert color="primary" %}}
+The original form must be generated with Aspose.OCR for .NET 24.11.0 or later.
+PDF forms or images based on other sources (including earlier versions of Aspose.OMR) will be ignored.
+{{% /alert %}}

 ## Recognizing OMR form from a single respondent

 {{% alert color="primary" %}}